kasv-p/Typing-Speed-Test/Readme.md

 5.I'll take a look at the change and then merge them with the master branch.

-Happy coding fellas!! two_heartssparkles
+Happy coding fellas!!
 Don't worry newcomers!!
 Everyone's PRs will be merged, just follow the steps properly!!

-raised_hands Make this your first step to development and open source.
+Make this your first step to development and open source.
 Get the confidence you require!!
 All of your suggestions are welcome!!